This is a sponsored post written by me on behalf of Sun Life Financial. All opinions are 100% mine.

 Unfortunately, early morning and late night sightseeing often means reduced sleep quality and travelers tend to consume more exotic (and decadent) foods than they do at home.
 Couple that with extended periods of low activity like extended plane rides and we can see that travel can be both exhausting and demanding, and even take a toll on both mental and physical health.

 The more we travel, the more we find that we need to make sure that we take care of ourselves both on the road, and when we’re still at home.

 As frequent travelers, a big part of staying healthy for us is taking care of our health when we’re not traveling.
 That way, we’re starting from a healthy baseline, and the health challenges of traveling are a little less of a problem.
-If we hit the road rested, fairly fit, and in good mental health, we’re going to be able to deal with airport stress, skipped meals, sleep disruptions, and other travel challenges much better.
+If we hit the road rested, fairly fit, with affordable nutrition habits, and in good mental health, we’re going to be able to deal with airport stress, skipped meals, sleep disruptions, and other travel challenges much better.

 Wondering how to stay healthy while traveling?
 Here are our top healthy travel tips to stay rested, focused and in top shape on the road.

 Make exercise fun when you travel

 If you love sight seeing, rent a bicycle instead of taking a taxi, or if you’re touring a waterfront city, float around on a kayak and see it from the water.
 The choices are endless.
 Whatever you do, try to make it fun, and you’ll be much more likely to stay fit on your travels.

 We love to walk when we travel.
 It’s a great way to get some exercise, plus it lets us discover things we would never have found from inside a car.
 You can opt to walk the entire breadth of that beach or walk through the miles of outdoor markets.
 Just remember to pack good walking shoes in your travel bag as well as your sense of adventure.